Analyzing Coca-Cola FEMSA (KOF) & Its Competitors

 |$413.32 million

-Coca-Cola FEMSA has higher revenue and earnings than its competitors.
-Coca-Cola FEMSA is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Coca-Cola FEMSA has higher revenue and earnings than its peers.
+Coca-Cola FEMSA is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Coca-Cola FEMSA competitors beat Coca-Cola FEMSA on 8 of the 15 factors compared.
+Coca-Cola FEMSA peers beat Coca-Cola FEMSA on 8 of the 15 factors compared.

 Coca-Cola FEMSA Company Profile (Get Rating)